-- Industrial and electric power sectors lead U.S. growth in natural gas consumption
+- Industrial and electric power sectors drive growth in U.S. natural gas consumption

 - Natural gas prices depend on economic growth and resource recovery rates among other factors

-- With production outpacing consumption, U.S. exports of natural gas exceed imports
+- With production growing faster than use, the U.S. becomes a net exporter of natural gas

-- U.S. natural gas production is affected by oil prices through consumption and exports
+- U.S. natural gas production, use, and exports all are affected by oil prices

 - Shale gas provides the largest source of growth in U.S. natural gas supply